Nowhere To Be Found

 Nowhere To Be Found (often abbreviated as NTBF) are an alternative metal band formed in Ericeira in 2018.
-The group consists of vocalist Tiago Duarte, bassist Manel Gomes, drummer Miguel Rodrigues and lead guitarist João Quintais.
+The group consists of vocalist Tiago Duarte, bassist Manel Gomes, drummer Miguel Rodrigues, lead guitarist João Quintais and programmer Vasco Braz.
 The style of their early work has been described as nu-metal or post-grunge but they have since evolved to a heavier sound, often described as alternative metal, alternative rock or even post-hardcore.

 The band produced its songs with Swedish producer Henrik Udd (the mastermind behind game changing albums for bands such as Bring Me The Horizon and Architects), the "2017 Producer of the Year" at the Heavy Music Awards, and also engineer Ted Jensen, known for having a Grammy Award for Best Engineered Album and for having mastered 16 Grammy Award winner albums in other categories (Metallica, Green Day, Muse, Deftones, Paul McCartney, Madonna and Coldplay among them).

 NTBF have released four singles and a Live EP and in late 2019 they aired on North American CBS’s Sound Of The Underground tv show as one of the world’s most exciting upcoming bands.
-The band's latest singles, 'The Prey' and 'Blinding Lights', premiered on MTV.
+Two of the band's singles, 'The Prey' and 'Blinding Lights', premiered on MTV.